bokulich-lab/nf-ducken/docs/readme_docs.md

 # nf-ducken Parameterization
 Workflow to process amplicon meta-analysis data, from either local FASTQs or NCBI accession IDs to taxonomic classification.

+## Recommended downloads

+We *strongly recommend* you provide your own reference files for feature classification.
+While the pipeline will still work (downloading from hard-coded links), this is vulnerable to issues such as server malfunctions and is not computationally efficient.

+We recommend you download the following files from the [QIIME 2 data resource center](https://docs.qiime2.org/2024.2/data-resources/):

+* the Naive Bayes taxonomy classifier trained on SILVA 138 99% OTUs (full-length sequences)
+* SILVA 138 SSURef NR99 full-length sequences
+* SILVA 138 SSURef NR99 full-length taxonomy

 ## Required process parameters

 Unless otherwise noted, these parameters should be under the scope `params` in the `run.config` file.